How to choose lighting for your home

 Whether you have a large kitchen or a small kitchen, good task lighting is absolutely essential.
 Here are our top tips for choosing kitchen lighting:

 - Wall lights are also another great choice for your kitchens too.
-Consider investing in a wall light with an anglepoise shade so that you can direct the light down to the required area.
+Consider investing in wall lights with an anglepoise shade so that you can direct the light down to the required area.

 No 2.
 Lighting For Your Bathroom